Applies to: Admin · Partner Admin · Operation Manager · Office Admin · Biller · plus any role with report permissions granted

 Q: Why can't I see the Insights menu item in my navigation panel?

-Q: I was just granted new permissions but my Insights results have not changed.
+Q: A user was just granted new permissions but their Insights results have not changed.
 What should I do?